 Please ensure that these responsibilities are being met, so you are not in breach of your tenancy conditions.

 We provide communal parking areas for flats and Retirement Living.
 Any on-street parking is the council’s responsibility.
 You must not keep vehicles in your garden unless they are parked on a hard standing, (if you need to drop kerbs, you should contact the council).
 If you wish to construct a hard standing or a garage, you must get our permission first (please see information under Landlord’s permission).
 Please note: it is not the responsibility of the Group to provide parking.

 Running a business from your home or garage

-The Trust encourages people to get back into work.
-If you are thinking of running your own business from your home or garage, you must apply in writing to the Trust.
+The Group encourages people to get back into work.
+If you are thinking of running your own business from your home or garage, you must apply in writing to the Group.
 We will than carry out an assessment, including its effect on your neighbours.
 You should also contact the council to check if you would need planning permission.

 Illegal use of your home or garage